National Route 14 (Argentina)

 The Ruta Nacional 14 General José Gervasio Artigas (Decree Law 26859/10 jun 2013) is a major road in Argentina.
-It has its starting point in the small city of Ceibas, in the Entre Ríos province.
+It starts in the small city of Ceibas, in the Entre Ríos province.
 Route 14 diverges from Ruta Nacional 12, following the río Uruguay coast and ending in the city of Bernardo de Irigoyen, Misiones.
-It is one of the most transited roads of the country, mainly because of tourists going to Brazil and Uruguay, and because it receives most of the former's trade.
+It is one of the busiest roads of the country, mainly because of tourists going to Brazil and Uruguay, and because it receives most of the former's trade.

 The road is being widened between Gualeguaychú and Paso de los Libres.
 Almost the entire route is fully paved, except for the Gramado (near San Pedro) and Dos Hermanas stretch, which is due to be paved in February 2011.
-The road's length is 1.127 km.
+The road's length is 1,127 km.

-Lately, this road has gained a bad reputation due to frequent car accidents, being colloquially dubbed "La Ruta de la Muerte" (The Road of Death).
+Lately, this road has gained a bad reputation due to frequent traffic accidents, being colloquially dubbed "La Ruta de la Muerte" (The Road of Death).

 This route passes by the El Palmar National Park, which is known for its Yatay Palm trees, whose entrance is 6 km south of Ubajay, in the Entre Ríos province.
 It also passes by the Parque Provincial Cruce Caballero northeast from the city of San Pedro in the Misiones province.